CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Configuration-Blind

 Traditional GRC tools don’t connect to your cloud APIs.
 They can track that you have a policy about S3 bucket encryption, but they can’t tell you that three buckets were created this morning without encryption enabled.
-There’s a critical gap between policy documentation and actual infrastructure state.

 Evidence Collection Is Manual